Road to Change: From Coed Dorms to Coed Dorm Rooms

 Colleges over the years have made many changes that to younger generations are seen as ‘keeping with the times’ while older generations looking back are finding themselves in a situation of slight culture shock.
 One of the newest decisions being made about the dormitories in the past few years have been that more and more colleges are allowing – believe it or not – coed dorm rooms.

-If you asked someone living in the fifties about dormitories, members of the opposite sex were restricted from even entering one another’s buildings.
+If you asked someone living in the fifties about dormitories, people of different genders were restricted from even entering one another’s buildings.
 A change in this decision was made during the seventies when many colleges began allowing students to live in coed dorms.
 Now the decision for many colleges has become an allowance for students if they choose to room with persons of the opposite sex.

 Some parents are having a difficult time believing that the rooming choices are not about sex as often as they are about simply finding a friend that you’re close with and feel you’d be compatible as roommates.
-The number of students living in coed dorm rooms that are couples actually are outweighed by the number of students simply wishing to live with a friend that happens not to be of the same sex.
+The number of students living in coed dorm rooms that are couples actually are outweighed by the number of students simply wishing to live with a friend that happens to be of a different gender.
 As some students have explained, it’s really not about trying to prove a point to anyone or some type of a rebellion against parents to try and upset them.
 It’s honestly about what’s most functional.